Skip to main content

 prizerebel logo

-CSGO skin giveaways
+CS2 skin giveaways

-• Random Acts of CSGO on reddit
+• Random Acts of CS2 on Reddit

-Also if you follow the link you’ll find a more comprehensive list of giveaways here, that I made some time ago here on Tradeplz.com (including Steam, TF2 and Dota 2 giveaways)
+Also if you follow the link you’ll find a more comprehensive list of giveaways here, that I made some time ago here on Tradeplz.com (including Steam, TF2, and Dota 2 giveaways)

-Idle for free CSGO skins
+Idle for free CS2 skins

 Idling is a way of getting free skins by either watching a stream or being idle on a game server, you’ll get paid in points that you can exchange for skins, the longer you watch the more points you’ll earn.
-These kinda of sites doesn’t pay that well, you’re going to have to idle for a long time to get some skins, I personally don’t recommend this because it takes too long to earn any skins, the only reason I include this is for people that have no other alternative for earning free skins, this is a last resort.
+These kinda of sites don’t pay that well, you’re going to have to idle for a long time to get some skins, I don’t recommend this because it takes too long to earn any skins, the only reason I include this is for people that have no other alternative for earning free skins, this is a last resort.

 I’ll include how much you can expect to earn per hour, and let me warn you, it ain’t pretty, you will NOT earn much doing this.

-The list used to be longer but I removed a few shitty sites..
+The list used to be longer but I removed a few shitty sites.

 As you can see idling is by far the worst option on the list.